 A lot of people say, “I already have a computer, why do I need another one?”
 Because EMC runs on Linux, it will not work on your Windows computer.
-If you install Linux, it will completely overwrite Windows and you will lose all data on your computer.
+Installing Linux will completely overwrite Windows and you will lose all data on your computer.
 If you have a computer on hand that you are willing to dedicate to Linux and EMC, it is possible to buy just a CNC-ready machine, some stepper motors and an 8760 driver box and power supply that includes the Linux/EMC software on CD.
-However, Sherline offers NO GUARANTEE that Linux will install on your particular computer.
-If you are unsure of your ability to install Linux, we highly recommend that you consider purchasing the complete system including Sherline’s computer with the operating system and software already installed.
+However, Sherline offers NO GUARANTEE that Linux will install on your particular computer*.
+If you are unsure of your ability to install Linux, we highly recommend that you consider purchasing the complete system, including Sherline’s computer with the operating system and software already installed.
 We have invested a lot of time and effort to make sure we have the right combination of components that work with the software we supply, and purchasing the entire system allows you to get to work right away learning and using CNC without the additional hassle of software installation and component compatibility problems.
 The new Ubuntu version of Linux offered as of September 2009 is just as easy to install and supports a greater range of hardware than the older Debian version used before that time.
 EMC is used essentially the same between the two versions, but the operating interface of Ubuntu Linux will be more familiar to Windows users.
-The primary advantage of EMC2 over the older EMC is that EMC2 now includes a lather program as well as a mill program.
-With all that said, the choice of “plug and play” or “do-it-yourself” is up to you.
+The primary advantage of EMC2 over the older EMC is that EMC2 now includes a lather program and a mill program.
+With all that said, choosing “plug and play” or “do it yourself” is up to you.

 For the Redhat version, we used to recommend a minimum of 500 Mhz clock speed for the processor.
 The Debian version requires a little faster computer to keep up, so we now recommend at least an 800 Mhz clock speed if you use your own computer.
 The Ubuntu version will work at that speed as well.
 The computers Sherline uses are faster than this, so you need not worry about clock speed.
 At least 512 Mb of RAM will also be required for the newer versions.